 James Burns

 Born and raised in vibrant North London, James Burns, London’s resident rooftop photographer, has been documenting London from above for over a decade gaining access to some of London’s tallest buildings and structures for a view of the city that only few have seen.
 His stunning photographs have been featured in the BBC, Guardian and the Independent.
 James also runs various photography workshops in different areas.
+Come along and find out more about Jame’s journey towards becoming a photographer, the stories surrounding his iconic captures and discover some of the best accessible rooftops around the city.

 Dominique Sisley

-Dominique is the Digital editor of Huck Magazine a bi-monthly magazine that celebrates independence, seeking out the artists, activists and creative pioneers who are challenging mainstream culture.
+Dominique is the Digital Editor of Huck Magazine a bi-monthly magazine that celebrates independence, seeking out the artists, activists and creative pioneers who are challenging mainstream culture.
 A London-based writer, Dominique has focused mainly on sexuality, psychology and human nature, as well as emerging or extreme cultural trends.
+A former News Editor at Dazed, her writing has appeared in Vice, Elle, i-D, The Times and Time Out.
+Her stories on London shed light on various hidden stories and spaces, from its first care home to its oldest mannequin factory.
+Find out how stories can inform, inspire, and change us.

 Redhwan Ahmed and Ibraham Musa

-Hear Redhwan and Ibrahim share insights they have learnt from establishing a diverse creative community, find out about the photo-walks and events they organise across London and discover some of the best locations in London to shoot.
+Redhwan Ahmed and Ibrahim Musa are talented East London based photographers and co-founders of a creative collective Offcentr, an inclusive community of photographers, artists, writers and illustrators.
+Hear Redhwan and Ibrahim share their journeys and practice, as well as insights they have acquired from establishing a diverse creative community.
+Learn more about their popular photo-walks and events they organise across London and discover some of the best locations in London to shoot.

 Kemi Akinola